thmstrmnd/embedded-e8/README.md

 1. Download Arduino IDE: https://www.arduino.cc/en/Main/Software
 2. Open the IDE and click: File -> Preferences -> Additional Boards Manager --> Paste this link: http://arduino.esp8266.com/stable/package_esp8266com_index.json
 3. Then click: Tools -> Board -> Board Manager -> search ESP8266 Community, then click install
+4. Then click again the Tools -> Board -> NodeMCU 1.0 (ESP12E Module)
+5. Then click again the Tools -> PORT -> USB0 (or anything that works)
+6. The click Sketch -> Upload | Note: This procedure uploads the bare minimum code and checks whether there are potential errors.
+There are two common errors.
+The first one is on the PORT setting.
+Go back to Tools -> PORT then choose the right one.
+The second one is the admin permission error.
+For linux users, here's the reference on how to fix it: https://tinyurl.com/yamurc2q
+7. By now, you should be ready to make your sketch (code).